chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 ### Short-Circuit Evaluation

 In many programming languages, **logical operators** `&&` (AND) and `||` (OR) perform **Short-Circuit Evaluation**: They skip evaluating the right-hand side if the left-hand side is enough to determine the result.
-This behavior improves performance and helps avoid side effects or errors (e.g., null pointer exceptions).
+Short-circuiting improves performance and helps avoid side effects or errors (e.g., null pointer exceptions).

-To be more specific:
+Specifically:
-- For `&&` (Logical AND), if left side of the operator evaluates to false, the result must be false, so right side of the operator is not evaluated.
+- For `&&` (Logical AND), if left side evaluates to false, the result must be false regardless of the right side, so right side is not evaluated.
-- For `||` (Logical OR), if left side of the operator evaluates true, the result must be true, so right side of the operator is not evaluated.
+- For `||` (Logical OR), if left side evaluates to true, the result must be true regardless of the right side, so right side is not evaluated.

 In contrast, **bitwise operators** `&` (Bitwise AND) and `|` (Bitwise OR) are not short-circuit operators:
 - For `&` (Bitwise AND), both sides are always evaluated from left to right, even if the first is false.
 - For `|` (Bitwise OR), both sides are always evaluated from left to right, even if the first is true.

-You can use them when you need side effects from both operands, or are operating on bits (integers).
+You can use `&` or `|` when you need both operands to be evaluated (typically this means they have side effects that you want to always occur), or when you are explicitly doing bit-level operations on integers.

-Java’s strict left-to-right evaluation + short-circuiting is safe and predictable, and it’s a key reason why idioms like `if (x != null && x.doSomething())` are so common, and you will likely use this in linked list and binary tree problems.
+Java’s strict left-to-right evaluation + short-circuiting is safe and predictable.
+    - It’s a key reason why idioms like `if (x != null && x.doSomething())` are so common.
+    - It’s safe because if `x` is `null`, the second part (`x.doSomething()`) is never evaluated, thus avoiding a `NullPointerException`.
+    - You’ll often use such idioms when dealing with linked lists, trees, or other structures where you need to check an object for null before accessing its members.

 ```java
 boolean isTrue() {